Optimal power extraction from active particles with hidden states

-and have used the normalisation condition $1 = \sumint_{v} \ \mathbb{P}[w(T)=v | \{\dot{x}\}_0^T]$ to divide by a factor of unity throughout, producing the same type of cancellations of $v$-independent terms that were observed in the RnT case.
+where $\overline{\bullet}^{(v)}$ is defined as in Eq.~\eqref{eq:uparrow_notation}, and we have used the normalisation condition $1 = \Tr_v \mathbb{P}[w(T)=v | \{x\}_0^T]$ to divide by a factor of unity throughout, producing the same type of cancellations of $v$-independent terms observed in the RnT case.
 We can rewrite Eq.~\eqref{eq:generic_vexpect} in a compact form as

 by introducing the cumulant-generating function \begin{small}

 \end{small}If no further assumptions can be made regarding the process $w(t)$, one can now truncate the sum and substitute the resulting expression into Eq.~\eqref{eq:v_opt_gen_L} to obtain, by invoking Eq.~\eqref{eq:opt_force_general} and recalling $\mathbb{E}_w[w]=0$, the optimal protocol in the asymptotic case ${\rm Pe} \ll 1$, \begin{small}